-So what is the language by which a direct manipulation interface communicates its model to the user?
+So what is the language by which an interface communicates its model to the user?
 Or, looking at it from the user's perspective, what cues do users rely on in order to learn the model: the parts that make up the interface, and how those parts work together?

 Don Norman, in his great book The Design of Everyday Things, identified a number of cues from our interaction with physical objects, like doors and scissors.
-Since a direct manipulation interface is intended to be a visual metaphor for physical interaction, we'll look at some of these cues and how they apply to computer interfaces.
+We'll look at some of these cues and how they apply to computer interfaces.